dimakuz/distcomp/lecture_notes.rst

 By using parent on each of the nodes we get a spanning tree (all nodes except root have a single parent, exactly N - 1 edges).

-Message M traves twice on all edges except for the tree edges, where it traverses once.
+Message M traverses twice on all edges except for the tree edges, where it traverses once.

 Total message complexity is :math:`2|E| - (|V| - 1)`